elastic/kibana/x-pack/plugins/monitoring/dev_docs/reference/data_collection_modes.md

 Enterprise Search doesn't have a filebeat module, but the logs can be ingested using the configuration found at https://github.com/elastic/ent-search-monitoring/blob/main/filebeat/filebeat.yml

-Beats also doesn't have filebeat module or recommended configuration, but the logs can be ingested using a basic JSON filebeat configuration should work.
+Beats also doesn't have filebeat module or recommended configuration, but the logs can be ingested using a basic JSON filebeat configuration.

 ## Unified collection